The two factions of C++

 • It also means no ‘viral annotations’ (no lifetime annotations, for example).1

-• It heavily doubles down on a set of incompatible goals, ie. no ABI break and the zero-overhead-principle.2
+• It doubles down on a set of incompatible goals, ie. no ABI break and the zero-overhead-principle.2

 • Whether this is good or bad, it is a (literal) doubling down on the current trajectory of the C++ language.